a7-software/andaman7-api/getting-started.md

     <span class="tabulation"></span>-H 'Authorization: Basic <span class="base64"></span>'
 </div>

-### Send an invitation
+### Add a user to your circle of trust

-Once you have found the ID of the user you want to add to your circle of trust, you can send him or her an invitation.
+Once you have found the ID of the user, you can add him or her to your circle of trust, which will trigger an invitation for her to allow data coming from you.

 This can be done using a PUT HTTP request on `{{ trusted_users_url }}` with a JSON body specifying your device ID and the ID of the user you want to invite.